BetterCodeBetterScience/book/book/workflows.md

 ## Stateless workflows

 I asked Claude Code to help modularize the monolithic workflow, using a prompt that provided the conceptual breakdown described above.
-The resulting code (found at XXX - link to commit 678983e1c337b6a23b0f35cfb974a87587cfd13e) ran correctly, but crashed about two hours into the process due to a resource issue that appeared to be due to asking for too many CPU cores in the differential expression analysis.
+The resulting code ran correctly, but crashed about two hours into the process due to a resource issue that appeared to be due to asking for too many CPU cores in the differential expression analysis.
 This left me in the situation of having to rerun the entire two hours of preliminary workflow simply to get to a point where I could test my fix for the differential expression component, which is not a particularly efficient way of coding.
 The problem here is that the workflow execution is *stateful*, in the sense that the previous steps need to be rerun prior to performing the current step in order to establish the required objects in memory.
 The solution to this problem is to implement the workflow in a *stateless* way, which doesn't require that earlier steps be rerun if they have already been completed.
 One way to do this is by implementing a process called *checkpointing*, in which intermediate results are stored for each step.
 These can then be used to start the workflow at any point without having to rerun all of the previous steps.

 Another important feature of a workflow related to statelessness is *idempotency*, which means that a workflow will result in the same answer when run multiple times.
 This is related to, but not the same as, the idea of statelessness.
 For example, a stateless workflow that saves its outputs to checkpoint files could fail to be idempotent if the results were appended to the output file with each execution, rather than overwriting them.
 This would result in different outputs depending on how many times the workflow has been executed.
 Thus, when we use checkpointing we should be sure to either reuse the existing file or rewrite it completely with a new version.